collinshayden/multiplayer-monopoly/README.md

 Loading Silk App:
 ```
 silk app <hostname> load
-# Use this to load app for the first time
+# Use this to load app for the first time and to reload
-silk app jbourde2.w3.uvm.edu load
+silk app jbourde2.w3.uvm.edu/* load
 silk site jbourde2.w3.uvm.edu update
 ```